6.6. Task: MachineLearning

 Any number of settings may exist in the top level of a backend block that are appropriate for all models.

-The MachineLearning%LoadModel loads a model that was previously fitted from a ParAMS results directory.
-In particular, this demands the same Backend and CommitteeSize and will ignore the model keys.
+The MachineLearning%LoadModel loads a previously fitted model from a ParAMS results directory.
+The ParAMS results directory must contain the two subdirectories optimization and settings_and_initial_data.
+Enabling MachineLearning%LoadModel enforces the same Backend and CommitteeSize as in the previous job and will ignore the model keys.
 Instead it reads them from the previous ParAMS calculation.
 Any settings in the model blocks are ignored.
 If any settings in the backend blocks are incompatible with the loaded model then ParAMS will crash or behave undefined.

 The exact same backend and model settings are used for every committee member no matter the CommitteeSize, although the models can still be different due to stochastic effects (e.g. random parameters or a stochastic optimization algorithm).
 When using LoadModel the committee from the previous calculation is used.